mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- Gradient for boxes based off of percentage of daily servings finished
+- Make the daily progress bar sticky
 - Content and images for detail pages with links to recipes
-- drop down menu if logged in - log out or go home
 - food cards need to be refactored....very sloppy!
-- Make the daily progress bar sticky
 - Opt in for daily email alerts if no fields are filled out yet

-Feature #2
-- Upvote a recipe
+- save recipe as favorite
-- Sort all recipes page by most popular
+- Home: 4 sections = daily, weekly, links to recipes, what is this?
+Redirect to what is this on sign up
+ 1. on daily & weekly can have links to recipes to help you hit todays/weeks goal
+- inv $$$ scraping reipes from blogs
+- Tool tip: hover, link to detail page
-- Do you have to be logged in to upvote a recipe?
-Not yet
+- Do a refactoring day

-Feature #3
+Feature #3 - Community
-- Join button
 - Enter your email and get access to:
 - Personalized help via facebook messenger (vegaroo chat)
 - Access to slack group
-- log in
-- username email password
-- save recipe as favorite

 Feature #4
 - Recipe blueprint create your own